 Up to this date, you can change your preferences by logging in via tasonline.tafe.wa.edu.au(opens in a new tab) (opens in a new tab)

 - Change the campus of an existing preference.

-Late applications will be accepted for most courses, but some courses will no longer be available if spaces filled through the main intake of applications.
+Waitlist applications will be accepted for most competitive courses, but some courses will no longer be available if places fill through the main intake of applications.

 Expressions of interest

-From January 31 2022 please contact your local campus directly to see what courses still have spaces available.
+From July 29 2022 please contact your local campus directly to see what courses still have places available.

 Our popular courses are known as ‘competitive’.
 This means that more applications are expected to be received than we have places for.